-Pre-construction works are expected to commence during the fourth quarter of 2018, with on-site construction works commencing in early 2020.
-Subject to satisfactory delivery of the respective phases and limited delays due to weather or other circumstances, the wind farm is expected to become operational during 2021.
+Pre-construction works commenced during the third quarter of 2023, with on-site construction works commencing later in 2024.
+Subject to satisfactory delivery of the respective phases and limited delays due to weather or other circumstances, the wind farm is expected to become operational during 2026-7.
 Establishment of all-weather site access roads at an early stage is an important component for maintaining the project schedule.